Boom, FLAVOR. If I had one word to describe this habichuelas guisadas from scratch, that would be it.

 What Is “Habichuelas Guisadas”?

 In direct translation, it means stewed beans.
-It can be prepared in a number of ways from canned or dry beans.
+It can be prepared in many ways from canned or dry beans.
 Depending on what I have on hand or any time constraints, I’ll switch between the two.

 If you’re using canned beans, there is no soaking necessary.
 Just drain and rinse the beans.
 Allow everything to simmer until the potatoes are fork-tender.
 The cook time will be much shorter than dry beans.